 Hot stamp creates a true metallic that has a distinctively lustrous look.
 Colors are deeper and brighter than cold foiled materials, and the number of shades available is constantly growing.

 While not ideal for designs utilizing heavy ink coverage or reverse print, hot stamp is most effective when adding highlights to a label or packaging.
 It can produce more dramatic results when paired with digital printing.
 The process better lends itself to shorter runs, which generally equates to less than 20,000 ft. of material.

 How does Cold foil work?

-Cold foil uses an Flexographic printing press and takes place when an adhesive that is UV-curable (or dried by UV light) is printed on the paper, film or shrink sleeve in a specific shape or design.
-Foil is then pressed through a nip roller onto the substrate and the product is exposed to UV light to finish the process, the foil is removed where no adhesive is present.
+Cold foil uses a Flexographic printing press and takes place when an adhesive that is UV-curable is printed on the paper, film or shrink sleeve in a specific shape or design.
+Foil is then pressed through a nip roller onto the substrate and the product is exposed to UV light.
+Finally, to finish the process, the foil is removed where no adhesive is present.

 Cold foil’s fine detail and consistency make it ideal for situations where greater accuracy is required, such as small text.
 Additionally, cold foil offers the broadest range of colors because different color inks can be applied after the foil is on the paper.